harrisonengel/pascalProject/README.md

-# paschalProject
+# pascalProject
-Harrison and Rebecca's paschal project for PLC.
+Harrison and Rebecca's pascal project for PLC.